 Being run by an algorithm, virtual sports can be a more stable and predictable environment than real-world events.
-Reading past performance of virtual players and teams is a much more reliable indicator to likely performance for players than some bookies odds.
-This makes the games and platform much more accessible to new players than traditional sports betting, having more predictable results also increases the likelihood that players will return and reuse the games in future.
+Reading past performance of virtual players and teams is a much more reliable indicator of likely performance for players than some bookies odds.
+This makes the games and platform much more accessible to new players than traditional sports betting, having more predictable results also increases the likelihood that players will return and reuse the games in the future.

 The algorithm also removes the need for detailed or historic knowledge of a real sports environment, again, making it much easier for new players to access and engage with the betting experience.

 Being a virtual platform, the core of different virtual sports will often be the same.
 This enables an operator to bring out a wide range of virtual sports on a single platform, based on the same core code.
 By doing this, we reduce the cost of development and reduce costs for upgrading and adding features to all sports on the system in the future.